Advancing radical Islamists lay waste to religious heritage

 Several small Sufi shrines near Cairo were destroyed soon after Hosni Mubarak’s fall from power last year.
 In Qalyoub, only quick action by residents saved their shrine from Salafi youths hacking away at it with crowbars and sledgehammers.

-The fall of Muammar Gaddafi in neighbouring Libya left many Sufi shrines defenceless.
+The fall of Muammar Gaddafi in neighboring Libya left many Sufi shrines defenseless.
 In January of this year, extremists bulldozed their way into a Benghazi cemetery and carted off the remains of 29 respected sages and scholars to dump elsewhere.

 When militants threatened Libya’s biggest shrine at Zlitan in March, armed volunteers rushed there in pick-up trucks mounted with anti-aircraft weapons to defend it.